Victoria Police officers killed by truck remembered as heroes

 A policewoman and three policemen – one of whom had only just joined the force – were standing on the Eastern Freeway at Kew to question a speeding Porsche driver when an oncoming truck ploughed through the group.

-It’s the largest number of officers killed in one incident in the history of Victoria Police.
+It’s the most officers killed in one incident in the history of Victoria Police.

-“Tonight, somewhere in our city, four families’ hearts are breaking,” Victorian Premier Daniel Andrews said in a statement.
+“Tonight, somewhere in our city, four families’ hearts are breaking,” Victorian Premier Daniel Andrews said.

 “Our hearts are breaking with them.

-Note: - This story has been updated: Read more here